khaors/geocompr/main.md

 This is because **raster**:

 1. lets you work with raster datasets that are too large to fit into the main memory (RAM) by only processing chunks of it.
-2. tries to fascilitate parallel processing.
+2. tries to facilitate parallel processing.
 For more information have a look at the help pages of `beginCluster()` and `clusteR()`.
 Additionally, check out the *Multi-core functions* section in `vignette("functions", package = "raster")`.